pivotal/docs-tap/scst-scan/overview.md

 ## <a id="use-cases"></a>Use cases

+The following use cases apply to Supply Chain Security Tools - Scan:

 * Using your scanner as a plug-in, scan source code repositories and images for known Common Vulnerabilities and Exposures (CVEs) before deploying to a cluster.
 * Identify CVEs by continuously scanning each new code commit and/or each new image built.
 * Analyze scan results against user-defined policies using Open Policy Agent.